dell/omnia/docs/Monitoring/MONITOR_CLUSTERS.md

 # Monitor Kubernetes and Slurm
 Omnia provides playbooks to configure additional software components for Kubernetes such as JupyterHub and Kubeflow.
-For workload management (submitting, conrolling, and managing jobs) of HPC, AI, and Data Analytics clusters, you can access Kubernetes and Slurm dashboards and other supported applications.
+For workload management (submitting, controlling, and managing jobs) of HPC, AI, and Data Analytics clusters, you can access Kubernetes and Slurm dashboards and other supported applications.

 ## Before accessing the dashboards
 To access any of the dashboards, ensure that a compatible web browser is installed.
-If you are connecting remotely to your Linux server by using MobaXterm version later than 8 or other X11 Clients though *ssh*, follow the below mentioned steps to launch the Firefox Browser:
+If you are connecting remotely to your Linux server by using MobaXterm version later than 8 or other X11 Clients though *ssh*, follow the below-mentioned steps to launch the Firefox Browser:
-* On the management station:
+* On the control plane:
 	1. Connect using *ssh*.
-Run `ssh <user>@<IP-address>`, where *IP-address* is the private IP of the management station.
+Run `ssh <user>@<IP-address>`, where *IP-address* is the private IP of the control plane.
 	2. `dnf install mesa-libGL-devel -y`
 	3. `dnf install firefox -y`
 	4. `dnf install xorg-x11-xauth`